Learning About Local Watershed Conditions Promotes Actions

 - Protect important sources of drinking water through source protection planning and implementation programs.

 Working in Partnerships leverages limited resources for wider benefits

 Conservation Authorities work closely with community groups, government, other agencies, and landowners to plant trees, rehabilitate and restore ecosystems, and improve water quality.
 Through many local, provincial and federal initiatives such as the Canada-Ontario agreement, Great Lakes Water Quality Agreement, and Species at Risk programs they also identify and track Ontario’s biodiversity in a wide range of monitoring and reporting programs.

-Important nongovernment and government partners include: Trees Ontario, Ontario Soil and Crop Improvement Association, Carolinian Canada, Ministries of Natural Resources and Forestry, Environment and Climate Change, and Agriculture and Rural Affairs, Fisheries and Oceans Canada, Ducks Unlimited Canada, Trout Unlimited Canada, Oak Ridges Moraine Foundation, Greenbelt Foundation, Ontario Land Trusts, Hiking and Trail associations, Ontario Federation of Agriculture, local municipalities across the province, landowners, and many, many more.
+Important nongovernment and government partners include: Forests Ontario, Ontario Soil and Crop Improvement Association, Carolinian Canada, Ministries of Natural Resources and Forestry, Environment and Climate Change, and Agriculture and Rural Affairs, Fisheries and Oceans Canada, Ducks Unlimited Canada, Trout Unlimited Canada, Oak Ridges Moraine Foundation, Greenbelt Foundation, Ontario Land Trusts, Hiking and Trail associations, Ontario Federation of Agriculture, local municipalities across the province, landowners, and many, many more.